 3. “Before The Flood”

-Want to watch a movie with a star-studded cast?
+Want to watch a climate change documentary with a star-studded cast including celebrities, political icons, and philanthropists?
 DiCaprio interviews major figures like Barack Obama, John Kerry, Pope Francis, and Elon Musk, getting their unique perspectives on the problems facing our planet.

 He doesn’t restrict himself to mega-famous subjects, however.
 He also finds time to interview a scientist who monitors Arctic ice sheets, as well as a policy analyst in India who is helping lead her country toward sustainable development.
 Unafraid to tackle hot-button political issues, DiCaprio proves himself to be a serious activist and a persuasive communicator.